ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220100 Operation and Maintenance of Plumbing.md

    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes the provision of all labor material and equipment to test all the piping systems on the Project.
-1. System Description**
-   1. Performance Requirements:
+1. System Description*   1.
+Performance Requirements:
       1. Test all piping systems provided under Division 23 sections of the Specifications.
 1. PRODUCTS
-1. Equipment**
-   1. Provide pumps, gages, valves, piping, flanges, blanks and other equipment and material necessary to properly conduct the tests.
+1. Equipment*   1.
+Provide pumps, gages, valves, piping, flanges, blanks and other equipment and material necessary to properly conduct the tests.
 Check gages used for pressure tests against a dead weight tester and certify correct over the range of the gage.
    1. Repair defects appearing during tests immediately with new material, at the Contractor's expense, and re-test the lines to prove elimination of defects.
 1. EXECUTION
 1. ERECTION, INSTALLATION, APPLICATION